 There are several factors that will make the Project competitive in California’s deregulated market:

 Attractive Location.
-The Project is strategically located due to its in close proximity to the SCE power transmission lines and the gas transmission line jointly owned by Kern River Gas Transmission Company and Mojave Pipeline Company (“Kern/Mojave”).
-PEF will interconnect with SCE at the Pastoria Substation and Kern/Mojave 1.8 and 11.8 miles from the site, respectively.
-The Kern/Mojave pipeline runs through Tejon property so the Project will not have to pay intrastate pipeline charges saving the project about $0.30 MMBtu or $2.10 MWh.
-[Does it really run through the property?]
-PEF is also in the more favorable and less congested SP-15 pricing zone.
-Lastly, the Edmonston Pumping Station of California Department of Water Resources (“DWR”), one of the state’s largest power consumers, is located less than two miles from PEF.
-The pumping station requires up to 657 MW of power and the only direct access is over Tejon property.
+The Project is strategically located in close proximity to the SCE power transmission lines and the gas transmission line jointly owned by Kern River Gas Transmission Company and Mojave Pipeline Company (“Kern/Mojave”).
+By interconnecting with the Kern/Mojave pipeline, the Project will intrastate pipeline charges saving the Project approximately $0.30 MMBtu or $2.10 MWh.
+The Project is also located in the more favorable and less congested SP-15 pricing zone.
+Lastly, the Edmonston Pumping Station of California Department of Water Resources (“DWR”) is located less than two miles from PEF and the only direct access is over Tejon Ranchcorp’s property.

-Growing California Energy MarketThe fast growing California economy of the 1990’s resulted in a much greater power demand than anticipated.
-This coupled with the fact that virtually no capacity has been added since the 1980’s has created a need for capacity.
+Growing California Energy Market.
+The fast growing California economy of the 1990’s resulted in a much greater power demand than anticipated.
+This demand, coupled with the fact that virtually no capacity has been added in California since the 1980’s, has created a need for capacity.
 The CEC expects installed capacity to decline and demand to increase.
-The major reasons for capacity decline may include (1) restructuring of QF contracts, (2) retirement of aging and noncompetitive plants and (3) retirement of nuclear plants.
-California is a net importer of about 6,000 MW of electric power on an average.
-Much of the in-state generation relied upon to meet California’s 30,000 MW average demand is relatively inefficient thermal, nuclear and renewable resources.
-The CEC ER-96 report found that California requires 6,700 MW of new generating capacity to meet reserve requirements.
-As a low cost, early entrant to the California market, PEF is well positioned to meet California’s growing power requirements as well as to compete with existing generation capacity.
+As a low cost, early entrant to the growing California market, PEF is well positioned to meet California’s growing power requirements as well as to compete with existing generation capacity.

 Advanced Stage of Development.
-ENA is in the advanced stages of development of PEF.
-PEF’s AFC was deemed Data Adequate by the CEC on January 26, 2000.
-Considering its efforts to expedite the process, ENA expects to receive final CEC approval for construction and operation of the Project by December 31, 2000.
-Other applicable local permits and approvals are expected on a similar timetable.
+ENA is in the advanced stages of development of the Projectand expects to receive CEC approval for construction and operation of the Project by December 31, 2000.
+Other applicable local permits and approvals are expectedin advance of construction.

 Emission Reduction Credits Obtained.
-PEF has acquired all ERCs required to build PEF.
-These credits represent virtually all available in the SJVUAPCD bank.
+PEF has acquired all ERCs required to construct and operate PEF.
+These ERCs represent virtually all credits available in the San Joaquin Valley Unified Air Pollution Control District (the “Air District”) bank that comply with Federal New Source rules..

 Opportunity to Expand.
-The Site has been sized to accommodate a 250 MW expansion and the possibility of an RMR contract.
-ENA will soon sign a contract with GE for one GE 7FA and one GE A11 STG that will allow for the expansion.
+The Project site has been sized to accommodate a 250 MW expansion and the possibility of an RMR contract with the ISO.
 Possible RMR Contract.
-Given the tremendous congestion in SP-15 pricing zone near the Site, after the expansion to 1,000 MW PEF may become eligible for a Reliability Must-Run (“RMR”) contract from the ISO.
+Given the tremendous congestion in SP-15 pricing zone near the Site, upon expansion to 1,000 MW and interconnecting at the Pardee Substation, PEF may become eligible for anRMR contract from the ISO.

-Firm Commitment for Turbine Schedule.
-The contract for the CTGs and STGs was signed with GE on ____ and they are scheduled for delivery that would support a June 2003 commercial operations date.
-Furthermore, the contract for one CTG and one STG, which will allow expansion of the Project to 1,000 MW, will be executed very soon.
-As availability of turbines is expected to be severely limited during the next few years, any project under development without firm rights to equipment is at risk of substantial delays.
+Firm Commitment for Power Islands.
+The Company has made contractual arrangements with GE for the Power Islands and they are scheduled for delivery by a date that will support a June 2003 commercial operations date.
+Furthermore, the Company is in the process of securing contractual arrangements for the additional 250 MW power islandwhich would accommodate expansion of the Project..